CCExtractor/taskwarrior-flutter/README.md

 # TaskWarrior

-This project aims to build an app that lets the caller decide if the call is urgent or not.
-It enables the user to determine that the specific call is critical and that the person should be disrupted from whatever they might be doing.
+This project aims to build an app for Taskwarrior.
+It is your task management app across all platforms.
+THis help you manage your tasks and filter them as your need

 # Timeline and Project Page